-I know an professional drywaller.
+I know a professional drywaller.
 The guy has insanely good drywalling skills.
 He’s fast, strong, limber and precise.
 It’s really cool watching him drywall a room.
-He does stuff I couldn’t never do.
-Of course he’s honed his skills over many years and is now a very much in-demand drywaller among local contractors.
+He does stuff I could never do.
+Of course, he’s honed his skills over many years and is now a very much in-demand drywaller among local contractors.

 Many homeowners do their own drywall work, which is reasonable.
 The pros are expensive.
 If you’re doing your own drywall job, learn about the different types of drywall below plus a whole host of other tidbits about this home improvement staple product.

 Table of Contents

 - Drywall Basics

 - Materials and Tools Used with Drywall

 - Drywall Tools

 How to Transport a Sheet of Drywall in a Tiny Car

 You’ve just learned a trick for transporting your drywall home.
 This means, of course, that you have learned the first thing you need to do to succeed in starting your drywall project.
 Congratulate yourself, and settle in to the rest of this guide.